 - A guy who drove by and yelled out the window to ask where my DeLorean was (hey, at least he got the costume!)

-- An older man who was out for a stroll with his wife: “That look is really wild, but it works on you!”
+- An older gentleman out for a stroll with his wife: “That look is really wild, but it works on you!”

 - Darlene Vogel (Spike’s actress) e-mentioned that a friend had forwarded her a photo of our costume!